The Autumn Ghosts: Plot

 Romilly heard everything good about Karasay, and then the mysterious aspects as far as Millie’s behavior, which no one had every been able to explain.

 She went there with Gran, and got to know Cousin Derwant, and fell in love with it herself.
 Since she and Gran had spent so much time with the stories of Millie’s generation and the photos and all, she was able to easily imagine everyone being there when she was.
 In fact, she experienced actual time slips back to Millie’s time, on purpose, consciously, awake.
 It was only possible at certain periods of time – when the ghosts themselves were available, at the time they always were available, in Autumn.
 And it was only possible because she was Millie’s descendant, and because she wanted to be with them so much.

 With all of that intensity of feeling, it also happened that Rodger’s ghost claimed her as well.
-With him it was all the opposite sensations – icy cold physical energy, fear, terror and revulsion.
+With him it was the opposite sensations – icy cold physical energy, fear, terror and revulsion.
 Romilly found the ring and put it on, and then she could not take it off.
 And once that happened, he appeared to her more frequently and more substantially.
 Finally she discovered the horror of his evil den.
 Miss Millie discovered it through her and set it all of fire, exorcising the evil spirits.

 After that, the ring easily came off her finger, and she was distinctly aware that Rodger’s ghost was removed from Karasay House.
 She managed to surreptitiously place the ring in a historic museum collection without anyone aware, believing that in the locked-in location, its power was absent.